Full-Thrust/Morena-Shipyards/archives/tolson55.md

 ## [{{ title }}]({{url}}){target="_blank"}
 [{{ domain }}]({{url}}){target="_blank"}

 Created by T Olson it contains a lot of ineresting content including a computer like site navigation interface.
 Based on the USS Hastings it's part role play and part FASA knowledge base.
 Lots of content have an explore.
-Unzip the archive and open hastings.htm.